alexgdebeer/GeothermalDSI/README.md

 ## Generating Figures

 Each model folder contains a script called `plotting.py`, which can be run to reproduce the figures from the paper associated with the model.
-Running this script requires Python >= 3.8.
+Running these script requires Python >= 3.8, and a subset of the dependencies required to run the experiments for the three-dimensional reservoir model.
 The figures are saved to the `figures` directory, and have the same numbering as in the manuscript.
 Some figures are composed of multiple parts; in these instances, the parts that make up the figure as saved as `fig1a.pdf`, `fig1b.pdf`, etc.

 ## Issues